 Still, it's a huge story here and part of the story is that Cowen has "damaged Ireland in the eyes of the world."
 You might be surprised how many times I've heard that the past 24 hours.
 And, really, how many people around the world would have given this fluff item a moment's thought?
 Virtually none.

 Sometimes Irish people let these things play on their minds too much.
 The absolute worst thing that might result from Cowen's interview and denials is that some people will have their stereotyped view of the Irish confirmed.
 I sincerely doubt any Chief Executive will alter his investment plans or any foreign leader will rethink negotiations with the Irish government based on this one minor lapse.

 Regardless, it was a blip on the international scene.
 Ireland's reputation is much more damaged by the daily reports on CNBC and in the Wall St. Journal and Financial Times detailing how Ireland's banks and government - including Cowen, who is very culpable - have wrecked our economy.
-Cowen has a long way to go before his clownish behavior even approaches that of Italian Prime Minister Silvio Berlusconi and I doubt he's done any real damage
+Cowen has a long way to go before his clownish behavior even approaches that of Italian Prime Minister Silvio Berlusconi and I doubt he's done any real damage to Italy's reputation.

 We need to maintain perspective.
 Whether he drinks or not is hardly an issue.
 After all, Churchill drank his way through the war and very few people have found cause to complain about his performance, which is all that matters.
 Cowen's performance of his duties is what matters and one poor interview is not nearly as crucial as the policies he and his government are pursuing to fix the problems that he and his predecessor have caused.